 Our Organisation run entirely by Volunteers for the welfare and benefit of Cavalier King Charles Spaniels in need.
 We offer a re homing service and advice regarding general care of the Breed.
 Funding received is solely from donations and fund raising events and helps to provide Veterinary treatment for Cavaliers in our care.
 Re homing a Cavalier can be a very distressing time for an Owner.
 Cavaliers are offered for re homing for a variety of reasons.
 We aim to work through the process sympathetically and sensitively, finding and approving a home meeting the individual requirements of each dog.
-Enquiries regarding re homing or adopting a Cavalier should be made to Dee Phillips whose contact details are below.
+Enquiries regarding re homing or adopting a Cavalier should be made to Ann Blackburn whose contact details are below.

 We Have Found Loving Homes For These Cavaliers